Champion Replica Jerseys – Michael Jordan Chicago Bulls

 Permalink

 Hello!
 This blog is incredible!
 I recently started to collect Champion jerseys and had my eye on what looks to be a 91-92 road red Jordan Replica.
-I
+I’m concerned because it doesn’t have the “100 Nylon” on the jock tag.
+Is this fake?
+Thank you.

 Reply